ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 safely ignored and A-Labels treated as any other US-ASCII DNS label.

 Domain names are case-insensitive in US-ASCII (and complicated in other scripts).
-Convenient examples of DNS names are WHISPERLAB.ORG and ENG.UWO.CA.
+Convenient examples of DNS names are `WHISPERLAB.ORG` and `ENG.UWO.CA`.

 ### Resource Records